AttilaVM/astrea-front-end/readme.md

 1. Go to this [site](https://attilavm.github.io/astrea-front-end/)
 2. Click on the plus sign, upload your slices as an image sequence.
 They must be uniform in scale.
 Currently only the image formats which have support from you browser will work, so no `.tif` or `.dicom` yet.
 I recommend you to use `.png`.
 For a simple test run I made a [downloadable sample](https://www.dropbox.com/s/ojd8c99v5qli0g2/mr.zip?dl=0), you can find the original `.tif` sequence version at [The Stanford volume data archive](https://graphics.stanford.edu/data/voldata/voldata.html)

+### Usage with back-end

+You can find the instructions [here](https://github.com/AttilaVM/astrea-back-end) Be warned the only place where this back-end has been used, yet, is my notebook, this will change in the future so I recommend you to wait.

 ## Roadmap